 They are not the “Happy-Go-Lucky” Retriever, loving everyone they meet.
-The are extremely loyal, hard-working, and thoughtful breed to their special humans.
+They are an extremely loyal, hard-working, and thoughtful breed to their special humans.

 They may not be the best dog for everyone, but for a family who loves the outdoors, enjoys active pursuits and wants a close relationship with their dog, this could be the ideal breed.

 Chesapeake Bay Retrievers like to swim, boat, hike and hunt or just about any activity that will keep them close to their owner.
 They require much outdoor exercise, but they are calm indoors and show more watchdog abilities than other retrievers.

 With their weatherproof coat and tolerance of the cold, they could live outdoors, but it is not recommended.

 They need human